Frontline Ltd. (the “Company” or “Frontline”), today reported unaudited results for the three months ended March 31, 2021:

-- For the second quarter of 2020, we estimate spot TCE on a load-to discharge basis of $92,500 contracted for 75% of vessel days for VLCCs, $69,500 contracted for 63% of vessel days for Suezmax tankers and $50,200 contracted for 53% of vessel days for LR2s.
-We expect the spot TCEs for the full second quarter of 2020 to be lower than the TCEs currently contracted, due to the impact of ballast days at the end of the quarter as well as current weaker rates.
+- For the second quarter of 2021, we estimate spot TCE on a load-to-discharge basis of $18,100 contracted for 70% of vessel days for VLCCs, $13,600 contracted for 63% of vessel days for Suezmax tankers and $14,200 contracted for 59% of vessel days for LR2 tankers.
+We expect the spot TCEs for the full second quarter of 2021 to be lower than the TCEs currently contracted, due to the impact of ballast days at the end of the second quarter as well as current freight rates.

-Spot estimates are provided on a load-to-discharge basis.
-The rates quoted are for days currently contracted.
-The actual rates to be earned in the second quarter of 2020 will therefore depend on the number of additional days we contract, and more importantly the number of additional days that each vessel is laden.
-Therefore, a high number of ballast days at the end of the quarter will limit the amount of additional revenues booked on a load to discharge basis.
-Furthermore, when a vessel remains uncontracted at the end of the quarter, the Company will recognize certain costs during the uncontracted days up until the period end, whereas if a vessel is contracted, then certain costs can be deferred and recognized over the load-to-discharge period.
+Spot estimates are provided on a load-to-discharge basis, whereby the Company recognizes revenues over time ratably from commencement of cargo loading until completion of discharge of cargo.
+The rates reported are for all days up until the last contracted discharge of cargo for each vessel in the quarter.
+The actual rates to be earned in the second quarter of 2021 will depend on the number of additional days that we can contract, and more importantly the number of additional days that each vessel is laden.
+Therefore, a high number of ballast days at the end of the quarter will limit the amount of additional revenues to be booked on a load-to-discharge basis.
+Ballast days are days when a vessel is sailing without cargo and therefore, we are unable to recognize revenues.
+Furthermore, when a vessel remains uncontracted at the end of the quarter, the Company will recognize certain costs during the uncontracted days up until the end of the period, whereas if a vessel is contracted, then certain costs can be deferred and recognized over the load-to-discharge period.

 The Board of Directors

 James O’Shaughnessy – Director

 Questions should be directed to: